GNOME/gimp/plug-ins/script-fu/docs/using-v3-binding.md

 ## Where to call *script-fu-use-v3* in scripts

-Call *script-fu-use-v3* early.
+Call *script-fu-use-v3* at the beginning of the run function.
 This sets the dialect version for the remaining interpretation of the script.
-Call *script-fu-use-v3* at the beginning of the run function.

 !!!
 Do not call *script-fu-use-v3* at the top level of a script.
-This has no effect, since it is only executed in the query phase.
+This has no effect, since it is only executed in the query phase of a plugin.
 The interpreter starts at the run function during the run phase.

 *The interpreter always starts interpreting each script in the v2 dialect.